cryptographix/cryptographix/packages/flow-net/readme.md

 # Pipeliner

 Pipes "data" messages along a network of processing blocks that transform data in some way.
-Blocks are represented by functions, `B()`, and that may have parameters, `B(cfg)`, where `cfg` is a constant "JSON" parameter object.
+Blocks are represented by functions, `B()`, and that may have parameters, `B(cfg)`, where `cfg` is a constant JSON parameter object.

 ## Sequences